Rijk Zwaan: Seed production and logistics

 Vegetable seeds are a natural product.
 They must be produced under ideal conditions and quality control is essential.
 The seeds that Rijk Zwaan produces around the world are shipped to the Netherlands for cleaning and checks of their purity, variety authenticity, seedborne diseases and germination vigour.
 Some seeds are also subjected to extra treatment, such as encapsulation - to make them easier to sow - or a coating against germination diseases.

 Support and sales

 The company sells seeds and shares its knowledge with customers.
 To assess whether crops are suitable for local conditions, the varieties are trialled in practice by growers around the world.
 By sharing knowledge about production techniques and product sales, Rijk Zwaan helps growers to improve their yields.
 This is especially the case for small, local growers in countries where vegetable production is still in its infancy.
 When advising growers, Rijk Zwaan collaborates with governments, NGOs and other (local) partners.
-The company also exchanges information with other partners in the vegetable chain, such as retailers, food manufacturing companies, vegetable processing companies and restaurants.
+The company also exchanges information with other partners in the vegetable chain, such as retailers, food manufacturing companies and vegetable processing companies.